Meet the Corps

 USC College Advising Corps: Los Angeles Unified School District Our USC CAC college advisers are recent college graduates who work full-time at our partner high schools, helping students achieve their college dreams.
 We are very proud that our advisers hail from diverse backgrounds but are united in their passion for helping youth realize their educational potential.
 Get to know our advisers better who serve in the Los Angeles Unified School District in 9 high schools.

 Tommy Hernandez (B.A.
-California State University Dominguez Hills), placed at Early College Academy High School at LATTC, is a first-year advisor with a bachelor's in political science.
+California State University Dominguez Hills), placed at Diego Rivera Learning Complex, is a second-year advisor with a bachelor's in political science.
 Born and raised in Huntington Park, CA, Tommy saw a need to help his community in a plethora of ways.
 During his freshman year of college, he volunteered with organizations in his area to help those in the citizenship process.
 Seeing the need for help in the rest of Los Angeles and the surrounding areas, Tommy joined Justice Corps Los Angeles where he was placed at Torrance CourtHouse helping self-represented litigants in the area of dissolution, restraining orders, and family law.
 After graduating, Tommy turned from law to education and joined City Year Los Angeles.
 Here he did a year of service at Bethune Middle School as a mentor, role model, and tutor and even was awarded a hero award by local District 9 for his work in the community.
 Here he found his passion for education and where it can lead others.
 As a first-year advisor, Tommy wants to bring that same love for where education takes you to his students.
 He is excited to get started and wants to motivate his students just like those around him did to him growing up.

 USC College Advising Corps: Paramount Unified School District Our USC CAC college advisers are recent college graduates who work full-time at our partner high schools, helping students achieve their college dreams.
 We are very proud that our advisers hail from diverse backgrounds but are united in their passion to help youth realize their educational potential.
 Get to know our adviser better who serves in Paramount Unified School District in one high school.